 Eating Seaweed for Fiber

 Seaweed is a great source of natural soluble fiber.
-Plant-based fiber has the ability to make you feel fuller for longer.
+Plant-based fibre can make you feel fuller for longer.
 It also helps to move waste through the digestive tract more efficiently.

-When consuming seaweed fibers it helps the digestive tract to block fat absorption through utilizing a chemical called fucoxanthin.
+When consuming seaweed fibers it helps the digestive tract to block fat absorption through utilising a chemical called fucoxanthin.
 How cool is that?
+5

 Seaweed is a great food to consume if you want to lose weight.
-The fucoxanthin from seaweed has the ability to burn fat.
-People who eat seaweed fiber on a regular bases manage their weight better.
+The fucoxanthin from seaweed can burn fat.
+People who eat seaweed fibre regularly manage their weight better.

 As far as the carbs go, check the nutritional values for the type of seaweed you are having.
 Too many carbs on keto aren’t good.